Something that we learned as we are continuing to try to grow in the Nashville market is just how competitive it really is here.

 You know, sure, they’re checking public record but there are other things that can really be out there, that these online systems might not be able to pull.

 So, you definitely get a more thorough screening with professional property management.

 But, you know, if that’s a risk you’re willing to take, it could work out in the long run for you.

-You know, hopefully, the goal in this industry is always to have a great tenant, you want a happy tenant as your asset, making you a happy homeowner and it works for both sides.
+You know, hopefully, the goal in this industry is always to have a great resident, you want a happy resident as your asset, making you a happy homeowner and it works for both sides.